Clariity/react-chessboard/README.md

   - **4-Player Chess**
     - Not necessarily adding the game logic, but instead adding the chessboard with 4 different coloured pieces.
     - May have to consider changes to `boardOrientation` prop to allow for more than 2 orientations, perhaps a degree of rotation?
-  - **Mini Puzzles**
-    - Small mate-in-two puzzle example on a small board, similar to the Pocket Chess phone application.
 - **Full Example Documentation**
   - Build step-by-step tutorial
   - Cover custom board implementation